An introduction to 2d conformal field theory: Free boson and free fermion

 the holomorphic part of the torus partition function is

 This is exactly the Dedekind $\eta$-function \eqref{eq:eta}, and including the anti-holomorphic contribution, we have therefore found the partition function

-However, as the modular transformations of the Dedekind $\eta$-function is given in \eqref{ST-eta-theta}, this is \emph{not} invariant under the $S$-transformation.
-To make it modular-invariant, we need to take the contribution from the zero mode $a_0$ into account.
+However, as the modular transformations of the Dedekind $\eta$-function are given in \eqref{ST-eta-theta}, this is \emph{not} invariant under the $S$-transformation.
+To make it modular-invariant, we need to consider the contribution from the zero mode $a_0$.
 As in \eqref{L-a-com}, $a_0$ commutes with $L_0$ so that this can be regarded as a free parameter $a_0|0\rangle :=|a_0\rangle$.
 The trace over the Hilbert space means that we need to integrate over all the zero modes:

 Multiplying this factor to \eqref{ZBprime}, we finally obtain the modular invariant partition function of the free boson